Position

 Ammonia Refrigeration Technician Job Description Sample

 We are seeking a skilled Ammonia Refrigeration Technician to join our team.
 The ideal candidate will have extensive experience in the installation, maintenance, and repair of ammonia refrigeration systems.
-This role requires a strong understanding of refrigeration principles, safety protocols, and the ability to work in a fast-paced environment.
+This role requires a strong understanding of refrigeration principles, safety protocols, and the ability to work in various environments.

 Responsibilities: